-- (1) This Article applies in respect of a person (the "offender") who - (a) has been convicted, before or after the commencement of this Article, of a relevant offence; - (b) outside Jersey, has been convicted, before or after the commencement of this Article, of an offence that would, if the offence had been committed in Jersey, have constituted a sexual offence to which this Law applies; - (c) has been convicted of an offence that a court has certified, under Article 3(4), was sexually aggravated; - (d) has been convicted of an offence that a court has certified, under Article 14(1) or 16(1) was sexually aggravated; - (e) outside Jersey, has been convicted of an offence, before or after the commencement of this Article, that a court has certified under paragraph (2) was sexually aggravated; or - (f) in Jersey or elsewhere, has been convicted of an offence, before or after the commencement of this Article, that a court has certified under paragraph (3). - (2) A court may for the purpose of paragraph (1)(e), on the application of the Attorney General, certify that the offence was sexually aggravated if the court is satisfied - (a) that the offence was sexually motivated; or - (b) that at, before or after the time of committing the offence the offender's actions included a sexual element directly connected with the commission of the offence. - (3) A court may for the purpose of paragraph (1)(f), on the application of the Attorney General, certify that the offence involved the use or the threat of the use of violence against a person or property. - (4) Where - (a) this Article applies to a person; and the court may make such an order in respect of the offender as it is satisfied is necessary to protect the public or any particular person or persons from serious sexual harm from the offender.
+- (1) This Article applies in respect of a person (the "offender") who - (a) has been convicted, before or after the commencement of this Article, of a relevant offence; - (b) outside Jersey, has been convicted, before or after the commencement of this Article, of an offence that would, if the offence had been committed in Jersey, have constituted a sexual offence to which this Law applies; - (c) has been convicted of an offence that a court has certified, under Article 3(4), was sexually aggravated; - (d) has been convicted of an offence that a court has certified, under Article 14(1) or 16(1) was sexually aggravated;

+- (e) outside Jersey, has been convicted of an offence, before or after the commencement of this Article, that a court has certified under paragraph (2) was sexually aggravated; or - (f) in Jersey or elsewhere, has been convicted of an offence, before or after the commencement of this Article, that a court has certified under paragraph (3). - (2) A court may for the purpose of paragraph (1)(e), on the application of the Attorney General, certify that the offence was sexually aggravated if the court is satisfied - (a) that the offence was sexually motivated; or - (b) that at, before or after the time of committing the offence the offender's actions included a sexual element directly connected with the commission of the offence. - (3) A court may for the purpose of paragraph (1)(f), on the application of the Attorney General, certify that the offence involved the use or the threat of the use of violence against a person or property. - (4) Where - (a) this Article applies to a person; and - (b) a court is satisfied on the balance of probabilities, on the application of the Attorney General, that the person poses a threat of serious sexual harm to the public or any particular person or persons, the court may make such an order in respect of the offender as it is satisfied is necessary to protect the public or any particular person or persons from serious sexual harm from the offender.